gongjian1981/SENG8091-Group/actions/admin.md

 > Add a `Delete` button for each category.
 On click, confirm deletion and call the API.
 Show a success or failure message based on API response.

 ---

+### Requirement 3.1

+System admin can view a list of pending business registration requests.

+#### Action 8:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that returns all business registrations with status `pending`, along with their submitted information.

+Frontend:

+> Create a `Pending Businesses` section in the admin dashboard.
+Fetch the list from the API and display it in a table.

+### Requirement 3.2

+System admin can approve a business.

+#### Action 9:

+Prerequisites: Action 8.

+Backend:

+> Implement an API that updates a business status from `pending` to `approved` and makes it visible on the platform.

+Frontend:

+> Add an `Approve` button next to each pending business.
+On click, call the API and update the UI list.

+### Requirement 3.3

+System admin can reject a business with an optional reason.

+#### Action 10:

+Prerequisites: Action 8.

+Backend:

+> Implement an API that sets a business status to `rejected` and saves an optional rejection reason.

+Frontend:

+> Add a `Reject` button for pending businesses.
+When clicked, open a text field for rejection reason.
+On submit, call the API and refresh the list.

+### Requirement 3.4

+System admin can search and filter business registration requests.

+#### Action 11:

+Prerequisites: Action 8.

+Backend:

+> Extend the pending business API to support query parameters: `name`, `categoryId`, `submissionDate`.

+Frontend:

+> Add search and filter fields to the `Pending Businesses` page.
+When used, send filter parameters to the API and display the results.

+---